 Welcome to CAMHS

-Reach 4 Wellbeing - promotes and supports the wellbeing of children and young people who are experiencing mild to moderate emotional difficulties
+Reach 4 Wellbeing - Group intervention vis groups that promotes and supports the wellbeing of children and young people who are experiencing difficulties with anxiety.

 CAMHS Plus - supports children and young people experiencing a mental health crisis.
 The service also undertakes ward assessments for those admitted to the paediatric ward for self-harm and suicidal ideation.